EberlyODL/phys010sjv11/why_is_the_sky_dark_.md

 If the Universe is infinite with an infinite amount of stars, the sky should always be bright.
 This is known as Olbers' paradox.
 We don't know if the Universe is infinite in size.
 This is one (of the many) outstanding question we are trying to find out.
 But as the video showed, we do know that the Universe is evolving and stars have not been there forever.
 There was a time when there were no stars.

-The sky is dark because we can only see the stars for which the light had time to reach us since their formation! **The reason the sky is dark is not because of dark matter or dark energy!** As we look further in the Universe, we see light that was emitted further in the past.
+The sky is dark because we can only see the stars for which the light had time to reach us since their formation! (remember, it takes 8 minutes for light from the sun to reach us.. some stars' light has yet to reach earth!)
+As we look further in the Universe, we see light that was emitted further in the past.
 We see stars and galaxies in their younger stages; see Fig. "Looking Back in the Past".
 With our best telescope, we can see the very first structure in our Universe!

 [ciscode|rev=1|tool=elmsmedia|item=2752|entity_type=node|render=display_mode|display_mode=image]